 Pre-IRP Proceeding.

-The pre-IRP proceeding, as outlined in section 393.1900.1., RSMo, shall be conducted to establish alternative resource plans, scenarios, sensitivities, relevant emerging factors, and other operating factors that an electric utility shall take into account in its IRP filing made pursuant to section (1).
+A pre-IRP proceeding, as outlined in section 393.1900.1., RSMo, shall be conducted to:

+Establish, pursuant to section 393.1900.1(4), a commission-prescribed set of alternative resource plans, as well as any commission-prescribed scenarios and sensitivities, that an electric utility shall analyze in its IRP filing,

+Specify factors that the electric utility may take into account in analyzing the alternative resource plans the commission established under section (2)(A)1; and

+Specify relevant emerging factors that an electric utility shall examine in its in its IRP filing

+The alternative resource plans established under this section (2) shall be analyzed in addition to those determined through capacity expansion modeling as required by 20 CSR 4240-21.060 or otherwise established by the electric utility for analysis in its IRP filing.

 The pre-IRP proceeding shall commence forty-five (45) days prior to filing the pre-IRP minimum filing requirements.
 To commence the pre-IRP proceeding, the electric utility shall:

 File notice in the docket of the upcoming activities, as outlined in paragraphs (2)(B)3. and (2)(B)5.; and